martinsumner/riak_kv/docs/ObjectAPI.md

 ### Notes on Implementation

 When a request is made to PUT an object in Riak, the PUT is sent to an available primary to coordinate the change.
-A Primary vnode is considered available when the node on which it resides is considered by cluster health-checks to be active, and it is currently reachable.
+A Primary vnode is considered available when the node on which it resides is reachable and reported as active by intra-cluster health-checks.
 The coordination of a change is the updating of the version history of the object (the version vector), storing the object and prompting replication to other clusters where required.
 The PUT is then sent to the remaining available primaries (or fallbacks should there be a failure), to be stored at those vnodes if the version history indicates this change is more recent that the currently stored object.

 Handling a forwarded PUT is marginally less expensive than coordinating a PUT.